LGBTQIA Leadership/Service Scholarship

 The LGBTQIA Leadership/Service Scholarship is awarded to Texas Tech University undergraduate and graduate students who demonstrate outstanding leadership in the LGBTQIA community.
 Scholarships are for $500 (one-time payment), with two scholarships awarded in the fall semester and two scholarships awarded in the spring semester.
 The scholarship will be applied to each recipient's student business account.
 Students are eligible to receive the scholarship multiple semesters but are ineligible to do so for two consecutive semesters.

-The Leadership/Service Scholarship will not be offered Fall 2022.
+The Leadership/Service Scholarship will be offered for Fall 2023.

 Minimum Qualifications for consideration are: